givingjar/blog.givingjar.org/_posts/2016-05-11-charity-spotlight-allen-neighborhood-center.md

 The center also runs the [Hunter Park GardenHouse][5], an educational project that offers gardening workshops, at-home gardening assistance, plant starters, an edible park, and youth programs.
 Multi-season CSAs (community supported agriculture) can also be purchased or acquired with volunteer work.

-Some of the center's [health programs][6] include a market walk, a Breast Health Club, access to health care coverage, and assistance scheduling doctor appointments.
-Their [housing assistance][7] programs give residents access to emergency shelters, local electricians, plumbers, and carpenters, counseling, and information about foreclosure prevention, flood preparedness, home restoration, and more.
+Some of the center's [health programs][6] include a market walk, a Breast Health Club, access to health care coverage, and scheduling assistance for doctor appointments.
+Their [housing assistance][7] programs give residents access to emergency shelters, local electricians, plumbers, and carpenters.
+Counseling and information about foreclosure prevention, flood preparedness, home restoration, and more is also available.

 A complete list of Allen Neighborhood Center's programs is available on their [website][1].